obscode/FlyingCircus/MoreNotebooks/README.md

   convert them to stand-alone scripts, which may be more useful for HPC computing.

-* MPI_parallel.ipynb:  How to work with parallel processing in python, a powerful way to reduce run-time of certain kinds of algorithms on HPC resources.
+* MPI:  How to work with parallel processing in python, a powerful way to reduce run-time of certain kinds of algorithms on HPC resources.

 * ModelFitting:  A folder with 3 notebooks that demonstrate fitting models in